hilverd/shared-terminal-workshops/README.md

 ## Troubleshooting

-If there are problems with timeouts (e.g. "unexpected EOF") during the initial setup then run `vagrant reload --provision` to try again.
+If there are problems such as "unexpected EOF" during the initial setup then run `vagrant reload --provision` to try again.